History of Colorado Rockies in Timeline

 Colorado Rockies

-In 2018, the Rockies became the first team since the 1922 Philadelphia Phillies to play in four cities against four teams in five days.
+In 1922, the Philadelphia Phillies played in four cities against four teams in five days, a feat matched by the Rockies in 2018.

-In 1955, the original Denver Bears (or Grizzlies) of the Western League were replaced by a Triple-A team of the same name.
+In 1955, the original Denver Bears (or Grizzlies) were replaced by a Triple-A team of the same name in Denver's minor league baseball history.

 1960: Continental League Announcement

-In 1960, the Continental League announced it would begin play in April 1961 with eight teams, including one in Denver.
+In 1960, the Continental League announced plans to begin play in April 1961 with eight teams, including one in Denver headed by Bob Howsam.

-Following the Pittsburgh drug trials in 1985, there was an unsuccessful attempt to purchase the Pittsburgh Pirates and relocate them.
+Following the Pittsburgh drug trials in 1985, an unsuccessful attempt was made to purchase the Pittsburgh Pirates and relocate them to Denver.

 In January 1990, Colorado's chances for a new team improved when Coors Brewing Company became a limited partner with the AAA Denver Zephyrs.